fgorina/Our_CarND_Capstone/notes.md

 #### Generating CSV files from Images

 The goal is to label the images and generate a csv text file.
-Using the format_annotations.js file we create a json files with the annotations and the image urls.
+Using the [format_annotations.js](./Preparation/format_annotations.py) file we create a json files with the annotations and the image urls.

 #### Generating TFRecords

 TensorFlow object detection API doesn't take csv files as an input, but it needs record files to train the model.

-The record_maker.py file combines annotations and image files in a big tensor record array which is the input to the train algorithm.
+The [record_maker.py](./Preparation/record_maker.py) file combines annotations and image files in a big tensor record array which is the input to the train algorithm.

-As a plus the record_maker.py splits the set in 2 ones with 80% of the records for train and the other with 20% for evaluation purposes.
+As a plus the [record_maker.py](./Preparation/record_maker.py) file splits the set in two with 80% of the records for training and the other with 20% for evaluation purposes.

 #### Training the Model